Autoparallel/site/content/longform/green_home/_index.md

 +++
-title = "green home"
+title = "my own tech"
-description = "There is a set of three equivalences between category theory (algebra), type theory (computation), and logic (proofs) that are known as the Curry-Howard-Lambek correspondence.
-I find these relationships fascinating and want to explore them further.
-Not only in a theoretical way, but also in a practical way for designing safe and scalable software.
-Ultimately, I want to get into programming languages that offer theorem proving and venture deep into homotopy type theory and higher categories."
+description = "Messing with hardware and software is one of my biggest hobbies outside of fitness related stuff.
+There's a lot of options as far as DIY goes.
+This series is going to be about this sort of thing and it will grow and adapt over time.
+Expect to see things ranging from managing a cluster at home, to building IoT devices, to features, commits, and issues on open source software."
 [extra]
-tags = ["math", "computer science", "category theory", "type theory"]
+tags = ["computers", "technology", "DIY"]
 +++